Partial Withdrawal Of ULIP

 6 minutes read

-Often considered among the most prudent financial instruments available today, the unit-linked insurance plans or ULIPs offer the unique advantage of life insurance protection and wealth appreciation through investments – all under the same plan.
-Essentially, ULIPs have a lock-in period of five years, while your money is invested in various market-linked fund options of varying degrees of risks.
-One of the several advantages of ULIP investments is the availability of partial withdrawals, wherein you can easily withdraw money from the acumuated fund value to take care of any urgent requirement.
+Often considered among the most prudent financial instruments available today, the Unit-Linked Insurance Plans or ULIPs offer the unique advantage of life insurance protection and wealth appreciation through investments - all under the same plan.
+ULIPs have a lock-in period of five years, where your money is invested in various market-linked fund options of varying degrees of risk.
+One of the several advantages of ULIP investments is the availability of partial withdrawals, wherein you can easily withdraw money from the accumulated fund value to take care of any urgent requirement.
 After the completion of the lock-in period, you can make partial withdrawals.
 However, this flexibility that ULIPs offer comes with a few terms and conditions.

 Key Takeaways

-• ULIPs that come with double benefits, investment growth and life cover allow partial withdrawals after five years, ensuring flexibility.
+• ULIPs come with double benefits: investment growth and life cover, and also allow partial withdrawals after five years, ensuring flexibility.

 • Generally, you are only allowed to withdraw up to 10% of the total premium paid.
 However, restrictions and regulations vary from insurer to insurer.